seanharrington256/WildIris-Nanopore-Workflow/README.md

 ### Repair corrupted read files produced with guppy

 The fastq files need to be decompressed for both methods.
-For my custom workflow, the column for the sort program must match up with the order the fastq was produced (the numbers in the filename).
+For Joe's custom workflow, the column for the sort program must match up with the order the fastq was produced (the numbers in the filename).
 Be sure to test that this works properly.

 #### Joes' custom method.
 ```
-cd <fastq_directory>
+cd ~/nanopore
-ls *.fastq | sort -t'_' -k2 -n | xargs cat - > ../raw_reads.fastq
+# ls *.fastq | sort -t'_' -k2 -n | xargs cat - > raw_reads_prepped.fastq  # This line is only needed when your reads are in multiple files - make sure this only includes nanopore reads if you run it
-/mnt/lustre/hcgs/joseph7e/scripts/nanopore_fix_fastq.py <fastq_from_above> > <fixed.fastq>
+python /project/wy_t3_2022/fix_guppy_fastq.py Kphil49844-ONT-1.fastq.gz > fixed_Kphil49844-ONT-1.fastq.gz
 ```

 #### Nanopore community way